Top 10 Tourist Attractions in Hyderabad to Explore

 10. Shri Jagannath Temple

 Shri Jagannath Temple is a Hindu temple, dedicated to Lord Jagannath, located in Hyderabad.
-One of the oldest temples of Lord Shri Krishna, Shri Jagannath Temple is located in the heart of Hyderabad city at Basheerbagh.
+One of the oldest temples of Lord Shri Krishna, Shri Jagannath Temple, is located in the heart of Hyderabad city at Basheerbagh.
 The construction of this temple began in the year 1650 AD when Hyderabad was ruled by Mughal Emperor Aurangzeb.
-The architecture of the temple is a blend of Islamic and Hindu style which is totally unique.
+The architecture of the temple is a blend of Islamic and Hindu styles, which is unique.

 • Timings: All Days 06:00 AM – 09:00 PM